Rowzy225/Group-3-CSC-30043-Report-Code/README.md

 ## Project Overview
 This repository contains our group's code for the CSC-30043 module assessment at Keele University.
 The assessment involved building and evaluating machine learning models to predict 'Loan Status' ("Fully Paid" vs. "Charged Off") based on financial and demographic data.

+Subroutines is a file with commonly used/repeated code sections.

 ## Project Info
 **Authors:** Reilly Morphet, Rowan Zylstra